grace-notes/website/contents/topics/gossip.md

 ---
 title: "Gossip"
 pdf: "gossip.pdf"
-description: "Gossip -  In its biblical setting, \"gossip\" is used to designate the spreading of secrets or rumors, usually for the purpose of slander.
-[MAR 2013]"
+description: "Gossip -  In its biblical setting, \"gossip\" is used to designate the spreading of secrets or rumors, usually for the purpose of slander."
 template: lesson.jade
 ---